bhklab/CoreGx/CoreGxDebug.md

 - Added `PharmacoGx` to `Imports` in `DESCRIPTION`
   - Didn't work
 - Create `data` directory and downloaded example files from `PharamcoGx` git repo
+- These datasets were the wrong type: should be `CoreSet` not `PharmacoSet`

 ```R [RESOLVED]
 * checking PDF version of manual without hyperrefs or index ...
 ERROR